ufo-kit/tofu/README.md

     pip install ufo-tofu

 in a prepared virtualenv or as root for system-wide installation.

-Note, that if you do plan to use the graphical user interface you need PyQt5, pyqtgraph and PyOpenGL.
-You are strongly advised to install PyQt through your system package manager, you can install pyqtgraph and PyOpenGL using the pip package manager
+Note that graphical user interfaces require additional packages.
+You are strongly advised to install PyQt through your system package manager.
+You can install the requirements for the different guis as extras:

-though:
+    pip install .[gui]
+    # OR
+    pip install ufo-tofu[gui]

+depending if you are installing from source or PyPI.

+`tofu flow` and `tofu ez` are supported similarly:

+    pip install .[flow]
+    pip install .[ez]
-    pip install pyqtgraph PyOpenGL
+    pip install .[interactive,gui,flow,ez,test]         # All extras

 ## Usage